 When it first started, its focus was printed books which would make sense because the internet didn’t exist back in the day.
 Today, Dorrance Publishing Company published eBooks too.

-People on sites like Reddit, Quora, and trust pilot have more negative opinions of this publishing house than positive things.
+People on sites such as Reddit, Quora, and Trust Pilot have more negative opinions and experiences with this publishing house than positive things.

 According to a discussion on Reddit, Dorrance Publishing Company:

-According to a Reddit user known as Constansos, Dorrance Publishing Company emails authors with tempting offers on publishing deals.
-It may sound flattering, but you have to be extremely careful with them.
+Similarly, a Reddit user known as Constansos, states that Dorrance Publishing Company emails authors with tempting offers on publishing deals.

 Quora users have the same sentiment.